Learn With Us

 Blackboard Ultra Basics

-Introduction to Ultra Basics is a video course developed exclusively for College of DuPage faculty.
+Introduction to Ultra Basics is a self-paced course developed exclusively for College of DuPage faculty.
 This course provides an overview of Blackboard Ultra.
 The PDH version is worth one hour of credit and includes deliverables.

 Blackboard Ultra: Introduction to the Gradebook